MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnectionConnector.md

 ## DESCRIPTION

-This cmdlet shows the available list of Shifts Connectors that can be used to synchronize a 3rd party workforce management system with Teams and the types of data that can be synchronized.
+This cmdlet shows the available list of Shifts Connectors that can be used to synchronize a third-party workforce management system with Teams and the types of data that can be synchronized.

 ## EXAMPLES